-The FOFM course is intended to enable participants to gain practical (hands-on) experience in developing the following key skills that they can implement in their roles straight away:
+The FOFM course is intended to enable and to gain practical (hands-on) experience in developing the following key skills that they can implement in their roles straight away:

-- Overview of Financial Modeling Standards, shortcut keys and functions
+Overview of Financial Modelling Standards, shortcut keys and functions

-- Advanced Financial Modeling Techniques like multi-dimensional scenario management and Monte Carlo simulation
+Advanced Financial Modelling Techniques like multi-dimensional scenario management and Monte Carlo simulation

 Course material and software is provided which includes solutions and practical models along with a course book with step by step screen shots for practicing and refreshing post the training.